vishPratik/RetroAgeCalculator/README.md

 ## 🌈 What is this?

 This is not your usual boring calculator.
 **Retro Age Arcade** is a **Mario-style, side-scrolling age calculator game** made using HTML, CSS, and JavaScript.
 A fun twist on a classroom project, turned into a playable arcade experience.
-Inspired by GenZ vibes, pixel art, and the nostalgia of 8-bit soundtracks.
+Inspired by pixel art, and the nostalgia of 8-bit soundtracks.

 ---

 ## 🛠️ Features

 - 🧍 Move your pixel character through interactive checkpoints
-- 🎂 Input your **Name** and **Date of Birth** by walking into glowing zones
+- 🎂 Input your **Name** and **Date of Birth** by walking
 - 🧮 Calculates your age in **Years, Months, Days**
 - 🎧 Retro sound effects + background music (8-bit nostalgia!)
 - 🌆 Parallax scrolling backgrounds and pixel sprites